jessepav/lacygoill-wiki-backup/awk/awk.md

     $ awk '$1 ~ /x/'

 Anything you type will be printed back if it contains an `x` character.

+## When is the interactive mode useful?

+When you need to test a piece of code.

+   1. write the code
+   2. write some arbitrary input
+   3. watch the output

 ## How to exit?